SysKitTeam/docs-spdockit/requirements/user-permissions-requirements.md

 Here is how you can give a user these privileges:

 1. To add user account to the __Local Administrators__ group (repeat the same steps for __WSS_ADMIN_WPG__):
-  * On the server, click Start, right-click Computer, and then click Manage.
+  * On the server, click Start, right-click Computer, and then click __Manage__.
   * Navigate to Configuration, expand __Local Users and Group__ and then click Groups.
-  * Right-click the Administrators group, and then click Add to Group.
+  * Right-click the Administrators group, and then click __Add to Group__.
-  * In the Administrators Properties dialog box, click Add.
+  * In the Administrators Properties dialog box, click __Add__.
-  * In the Select User, Computers, or Groups dialog box, in the Enter the object names to select box, type the account name on which you want your worker process to run (for example, <Domain>\YourAccount), and then click OK.
+  * In the Select User, Computers, or Groups dialog box, in the Enter the object names to select box, type the account name on which you want your worker process to run (for example, __Domain\YourAccount__), and then click OK.
   * In the Administrators dialog box, click OK.
   * Close the Server Manager screen.
-1. To add user account to SharePoint Farm Administrators group:
+1. To add user account to __SharePoint Farm Administrators__ group:
-  * Open SharePoint Central Administration.
+  * Open SharePoint __Central Administration__.
   * Navigate to Security > Manage the farm administrators group.
-  * Use the New button to add users to this group.
+  * Use the __New__ button to add users to this group.
-1. To add user account to SharePoint_Shell_Access role:
+1. To add user account to __SharePoint_Shell_Access role__:
   * Open SharePoint Management Shell.
-  * Type the following PowerShell command: Add-SPShellAdmin -UserName DOMAIN\YourAccount (click here to learn more).
+  * Type the following PowerShell command: `<Add-SPShellAdmin -UserName DOMAIN\YourAccount>` (click here to learn more).
-  * If you want to grant PowerShell, shell access to a single database check this article for more details.
+  * If you want to grant PowerShell, shell access to a single database [check this article]() for more details.
-  * If you want to grant PowerShell shell access to all content databases run this script (download Configure-SPShellAdmin.ps1):
+  * If you want to grant PowerShell shell access to all content databases run this script [download Configure-SPShellAdmin.ps1]():

+    > if((Get-PSSnapin | Where {$_.Name -eq "Microsoft.SharePoint.PowerShell"})-eq $null)
+    >{Add-PSSnapin Microsoft.SharePoint.PowerShell;}
+    > cls
+    >$username = Read-Host "Enter username";
+    >Get-SPDatabase | ForEach-Object {Add-SPShellAdmin -UserName $username -database $_.Id}

      Please note:
-The cmdlet Add-SPShellAdmin is going to apply to all the current SharePoint databases.
+   * The cmdlet Add-SPShellAdmin is going to apply to all the current SharePoint databases.
 If more SharePoint databases are added in the future, you might have to re-run the cmdlet again.
-The cmdlet might fail in some environments; please contact us for further assistance.
+   * The cmdlet might fail in some environments; please contact us for further assistance.

-     if((Get-PSSnapin | Where {$_.Name -eq "Microsoft.SharePoint.PowerShell"})-eq $null)
-     {Add-PSSnapin Microsoft.SharePoint.PowerShell;}
-     cls
-     $username = Read-Host "Enter username";
-     Get-SPDatabase | ForEach-Object {Add-SPShellAdmin -UserName $username -database $_.Id}

 ### SPDocKit database requirements